 - Currency: Namibian Dollar (NAD) On par with the South African Rand.

 - Visa: Many visitors can enter Namibia visa-free for 90 days.
 Check with your specific embassy.

-- What to Pack: Lightweight nude colored clothing.
+- What to Pack: Lightweight khaki clothing.
 A Safari hat.
 A good pair of boots and at least one jacket.
 See our full Africa packing list.